mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Privacy of delivery and push notifications

-An important mechanism that is often ignored from the privacy considerations are the push tokens.
-In many modern messaging architectures applications are using push notification mechanisms typically provided by OS vendors.
+An important mechanism that is often ignored from the privacy considerations are the push-tokens.
+In many modern messaging architectures, applications are using push notification mechanisms typically provided by OS vendors.
 This is to make sure that when messages are available at the Delivery Service (or by other mechanisms if the DS is not a central server), the recipient application on a